-All graduate students live off campus in the Binghamton city area.
-Although the University cannot provide on-campus housing for graduate students, the affordability and availability of off-campus housing, coupled with free bus service, make it easy for you to find housing in the surrounding area.
+Most graduate students live off campus in the Binghamton city area.
+The affordability and availability of off-campus housing, coupled with free bus service, make it easy for you to find housing in the surrounding area.
 The University's Off Campus College (OCC), a resource for students seeking housing in or around the area, maintains a computerized listing of available housing and also provides lease reviews, weekly legal clinics, community events, and educational programs.

 Bus: With a valid Binghamton University ID card, you can ride the Broome County Transit and Binghamton University OCC Transport buses at no charge.
 Bus schedules can be accessed from the links below.